-Sleeping compartments are called Double Cabins.
-They have Pullman-style beds (one up, one down) that fold into a comfortable sofa during the day.
+Double (also called Twin) Cabins have Pullman-style beds (one up, one down) that fold into a comfortable sofa during the day.
 A sink in a lovely, closing vanity is fitted into the corner.
 All amenities are supplied, and then some.

 Important: Orient-Express cabins have one major benefit not often mentioned: the windows can be opened, providing fresh air and unobstructed views.
 Plus, one can literally smell the countryside – a significant advantage over hermetically sealed vehicles.

-Did we mention that there are no showers?
+There are no showers in the cabins, with the exception of the Grand Suites.
 Longer itineraries are designed to dodge this reality — train overnights are interspersed with stays at fabulous hotels — just like Agatha Christie used to do.